acmater/prograph/README.md

 ### Todo
 Major
 - Need to figure out how to build an extensible tokenization system so that it can integrate with methods like TAPE.
-- Add capacity to export graph to sparse matric object.

 Minor
 - Add support for the generation of tensorflow data loaders (https://www.tensorflow.org/tutorials/load_data/csv)